Deploying behind a gateway server

 $ cx gateways close --name aws_bastion

-If you want to connect to your servers behind the bastion server firstly you will need to have access to the bastion server’s key, then you can use toolbelt to connect to your server:
+If you want to connect to your servers behind a bastion server you will need to have access to the bastion server’s key.
+You can then use Toolbelt to connect to your server as follows:

 $ cx ssh --gateway-key ~/.ssh/bastion_key -s "My Awesome App" Lion